plspeziali/AestheticExperience/README.md

 Information Visualization and Visual Analysis exam at University of Perugia.

+Be sure to run it in an environment with a 1920 × 1080 resolution!

 ## Features

 - Visualize the aesthetic experience network dataset with the following charts: